 Other internationally known carosl are also popular in Spain like Navidad, Navidad, Blanca Navidad, or Noche de Paz.

 Christmas Eve in Spain is the most important gathering of the entire year for Spanish families.
-Called Nochebuena, meaning 'good night' in Spanish, Christmas Eve consists of a large and lengthy evening meal with the family.
+Called Nochebuena, meaning ‘good night’ in Spanish, Christmas Eve consists of a large and lengthy evening meal with the family.
 At the end of the meal, typical Christmas sweets are served including turrón, marzipan, polvorones, among many other things.
 On some of our private tours we include tasting of turron, though it is not something people demand since its knowledge is not widespread.

 Turrón, a type of nougat made of toasted sweet almonds and honey, is the real star at the dessert table.
 Marzipan is a traditional dessert of almond and sugar paste made into small little shapes.
 Polvorones are a type of crumbly shortbread made of flour, sugar, milk, and nuts.